Department Office Locations:

 Chicago, IL 60607

-Michelle T. Boone is the Commissioner [pending Chicago City Council approval in September 2016] of the City of Chicago’s Department of Cultural Affairs and Special Events (DCASE), which presents and promotes high-quality free festivals, exhibitions, performances and holiday celebrations each year in parks, the historic Chicago Cultural Center, and other venues throughout the city.
-She was appointed to the post by Mayor Rahm Emanuel May 2011.
+Mark Kelly is the Commissioner [pending Chicago City Council approval in September 2016] of the City of Chicago’s Department of Cultural Affairs and Special Events (DCASE), which presents and promotes high-quality free festivals, exhibitions, performances and holiday celebrations each year in parks, the historic Chicago Cultural Center and other venues throughout the city.
+He was appointed to the post by Mayor Rahm Emanuel in July 2016.